You might qualify for a bursary. You don't have to pay this money back unless your circumstances change.

 Use our online calculator to find out how much cash support you could get.

-Students with a household income of £40,000 or less are eligible for these grants.
+Students with a household income of £40,000 or less are eligible to apply for these grants.

-We'll contact all eligible students once you’ve started your course to give you more information about these schemes and tell you how to apply.
+We'll confirm the awards on our website once you’ve started your course and give you more information about these schemes and tell you how to apply.

 We're working with our Students’ Union to provide students with grants to help with the costs of taking part in societies and other Students’ Union led activities.